Rizzo v. Goode

 Rizzo v.
 Goode, 423 U.S. 362 (1976), was a United States Supreme Court case in which the Court held that a prophylactic injunction against non-culpable state executive officials was an overbroad interference by the Federal Courts in the state executive branches.
 In doing so, the court created a limit on the federal injunctive power in matters of state agency internal affairs.

 Background

-In the United States District Court for the Eastern District of Pennsylvania, plaintiffs sued a number of Philadelphia officials in a § 1983 suit, charging that the police department had engaged in a "pervasive pattern of illegal and unconstitutional mistreatment by police officers."
+Plaintiffs filed a § 1983 suit in the United States District Court for the Eastern District of Pennsylvania against a number of Philadelphia officials charging that the police department had engaged in a "pervasive pattern of illegal and unconstitutional mistreatment by police officers."
+The district court identified a pattern of police misconduct against Philadelphia residents, minorities in particular, and all residents in general.
 John P. Fullam ordered the defendants, who were supervisors of the Philadelphia Police Department, to submit a "comprehensive program" for the Court's approval, in order to effectively deal with civilian complaints.

 The decision was subsequently affirmed by the United States Court of Appeals for the Third Circuit.